+THE PATH TO Y'HA-NTHLEI Military Bike (F102)

-The PATH TO Y'HA-NTHLEIMilitary Bike(F102)Characters can only be re-committed byMilitary Bike to a unresolved story wherethere are already characters.
-The Waller Below Doppelgänger Should read: "When yo Doppelgänger from you non-unique character in Eye of the Deep (F108) Should read: "Those characters are considered 1 skill characters with no abilities and Com until the end of the phase."
-Abilities include all keywords, passive abilities, and triggered abilities in the text box of the card. cost X or lower.
-Doppe a printed copy of that of character leaves play ret er to your hand."
-Scalethorn Asylum (F109) Should read: "gains the Deep One subtype" Lord Jeffrey Farringto
+Characters can only be re-committed by Military Bike to a unresolved story where there are already characters.

+Eye of the Deep (F108)

+Should read: "...
+Those characters are considered 1 skill characters with no keywords or abilities and 😎 📖 until the end of the phase."
+Abilities include passive abilities, and triggered abilities in the text box of the card.

+Scalethorn Asylum

+(F109)

+Should read: "gains the Deep One

+subtype"

 Scalethorn Asylum (F109)

 Brain Transplant (F111)

 Unspeakable Transformation (F115)

 Strange Delusions (F118)

-All should read: "Action:" instead of
+All should read: "Action:" inste ad of

 "Any Phase:"

-IN THE DREAD OF NIGHT
+IN THE DREAD OF NIGHT Setting Sun (F20) Should read: "Each non-unique character loses an s icon.'

-Zoog Burrow (F56)

-Should not have the Zoog icon.
-I t should

-be a neutral resource.